ConFooBio/gmse/README.md

 - **Replicate simulations**: Introduction to the use of replicate simulatoins for model inference, with an example of how this can be done in GMSE.
 - **GMSE data structures**: Detailed explanation of key data structures used in GMSE.
 - **Adaptive timing of investment strategy**: Example in which managers intervene adaptively based on the deviation of a population from its target.
+- **The simulated annealing algorithm of GMSE**: Explanation of the simulated annealing algorithm, which functions as an alternative to the genetic algorithm for agent decision-making in GMSE.

 Descriptions of individual GMSE functions are provided in the [GMSE documentation](https://cran.r-project.org/package=GMSE/GMSE.pdf) available on CRAN.